frankframework/frank-flow/README.md

 </project>
 ```

 You should edit `PATH_TO_YOUR_FRANK-FLOW_PROJECT` to the correct location.
-As you can see, the rest of the path contains the location to the frontend dist folder.
+As you can see, the rest of the path contains the location to the frontend distribution folder.

-### Restart
+#### Restart

 The last file is optional, because it is up to you how you restart your Frank!Runner.
 Some people like to use the build in Task Manager of there IDE, which will have a restart task because of the build.xml.